db47h/rand64/README.md

 [ent]: http://www.fourmilab.ch/random/

+## xoroshiro128+
+period 2<sup>128</sup>-1

+This is the successor to xorshift128+.
+It is the fastest[1] full-period generator passing BigCrush without systematic failures, but due to the relatively short period it is acceptable only for applications with a mild amount of parallelism;
+otherwise, use a xorshift1024* generator.

+Beside passing BigCrush, this generator passes the PractRand test suite up to (and included) 16TB, with the exception of binary rank tests, which fail due to the lowest bit being an LFSR; all other bits pass all tests.
+We suggest to use a sign test to extract a random Boolean value.

+The state must be seeded so that it is not everywhere zero.
+If you have a 64-bit seed, we suggest to seed a splitmix64 generator and use its output to fill s.

 ## xorshift128+
 period 2<sup>128</sup>-1

+This generator has been replaced by xoroshiro128plus, which is significantly[1] faster and has better statistical properties.

-This is the fastest generator of the series, passing BigCrush without systematic errors, but due to the relatively short period it is acceptable only for applications with a very mild amount of parallelism;
-otherwise, use a xorshift1024\* generator.
+Passes BigCrush without systematic errors, but due to the relatively short period it is acceptable only for applications with a very mild amount of parallelism; otherwise, use a xorshift1024\* generator.

 Test with ent over 10,000 64 bits samples: